-Shi'a Muslims have suffered from persecution discrimination over many years both in states where they majority, but without significant representation and in states where they are a minority.
+Shi'a Muslims have suffered from persecution and discrimination over many years both in states where they majority. significant but without political are а representation and in states where they are a minority.
 In general the sources of persecution are the result of longstanding historical precedent that predates the modern era.
-One longstanding precedent dates from the Empire where Shi'a Muslims were perceived as a threat to the ruling Ottoman Sultans, who claimed the role of Caliph of Islam.
+One longstanding precedent dates from the Ottoman Empire where Shi'a Muslims were perceived as a threat to the ruling Ottoman Sultans, who claimed the role of Caliph of Islam.
 This threat was not so much religious as a response to the growing power of the Safavid Empire starting in the 16th Century CE.
 From this example it can be concluded that discrimination against the Shi'a community is largely based on political and cultural differences rather than religious differences.
 Non-Shi'a rulers and political leaders continue to act on the perception that Shi'a believers are a threat to their power.